 Centralised and control-based organisations are fast losing relevance in a world characterised by globalisation, diversity and a new generations who demand to be involved in your business.
 This calls for a period of leadership that will disrupt current leadership patterns and lay the foundations for a new leadership era; and irrespective of what the future of leadership may look like, the reality is that the depth of disruption required, and the sustainability and relevance of whatever new era of leadership emerges, it will be founded upon the values of openness, transparency and trust.

 I recently heard Jeff Immelt, global CEO of GE, say that you “become a better CEO if you are willing to face into your own mistakes and be prepared to learn from them.”
 That statement is disruptive in and of itself.
-It challenges long held beliefs that the more senior you are the more you should know, and that you shouldn’t let the world see the chinks in your armour.
-It is also a statement that opens the door to two important concepts that underpin Disruptive Leadership; transparency and embracing emergence.
+It challenges long held beliefs that the more senior you are the more you should know, and that you shouldn’t let the world see the flaws in your armour.
+It is also a statement that opens the door to two important concepts that underpin disruptive leadership; transparency and embracing emergence.

 Traditionally, the holding of knowledge represents power.
 To willingly share knowledge or create an environment where sharing and openness is the norm is therefore scary.
 For this reason, transparency in leadership, as it is in any part of business, is often considered disruptive; especially in those organisations who have evolved a bureaucratic and rigid culture over a long period of time.
 At its heart, transparency is disruptive simply because it asks us to bare ourselves to the world and challenges those around us to do the same.
 Baring ourselves can appear in may forms; perhaps it is a team admitting that it can't deliver, or on a personal level sharing that you are anxious, excited or anything in between.
 It is about operating on a different dimension; one that creates level playing fields within a team or function, creates trust and opens the door to collaboration.
 For those leaders who are brave enough, it allows people to see them for who they really are and what they stand for.
 There is no false wall between them and their people.
 Remember that people engage equally with hearts and not just minds.

-Integrating transparency isn’t without its challenges, least of all understanding the maturity and readiness of your audience for a heightened level of openness.
+Integrating transparency isn’t without its challenges, least of all understanding the maturity and readiness of your audience, and organisation, for a heightened level of openness.
 At the same time you can also consider this a ‘chicken and egg’ situation, for without being prepared to share more openly in the first place, how will our people learn how to be open themselves, and take on the same behaviours?

 Disruption with constructive intent will no doubt become a core value for organisations who want to stay fresh and relevant in such a fast paced and highly evolving world.
 It goes without saying then, that the ability for leaders to embrace disruption and incorporate it into everyday leadership may be the single most important capability and mindset to be developed over the coming years to help drive organisational success and sustainability.